MathieuNls/bug-taxonomy/03_preliminaries.md

 The relationship between an report or a task and the actual modification can be hard to establish, and it has been a subject of various research studies (e.g., [@Antoniol2002; @Bachmann2010; @Wu2011]).
 This reason is that they are in two different systems: the version control system and the project tracking system.
-While it is considered a good practice to link each report with the versioning system by indicating the report $\#id$ on the modification message, more than half of the reports are not linked to a modification [@Wu2011].
+While it is considered a good practice to link each report with the versioning system by indicating the report $\#id$ on the modification message, it has been shown than more than half of the submitted reports are not linked to their corresponding source code changes [@Wu2011].